-Using animations in local languages with familiar imagery and collaborating with local partners, The SAWBO RAPID project identifies critical food security topics and delivers knowledge to mitigate COVID-19’s secondary economic impacts, including disruption to trade, supply chains and markets.
-The project is a part of SAWBO, who has been creating animations and delivering knowledge globally for over a decade.
+Using animations in local languages with familiar imagery and collaborating with local partners, The SAWBO RAPID project identifies critical food security topics and delivers knowledge to mitigate COVID-19’s secondary economic impacts, including disruption to trade, supply chains, and markets.
+The project is a part of SAWBO, which has been creating animations and delivering knowledge globally for over a decade.
 The SAWBO library contains over 100 animations in 200+ language variants reaching over 50 million known viewers.
 Visit the SAWBO website for more information.

-The Kataru concepts team has been on the forefront sharing SAWBO animation videos on the jerrycan bean storage technique and encouraging farmers to pick the best grains from their harvest to store as seed for the next planting season.
+The Kataru concepts team has been at the forefront sharing SAWBO animation videos on the jerrycan bean storage technique and encouraging farmers to pick the best grains from their harvest to store as seed for the next planting season.
 This SAWBO animation has been so educative, helpful, and handy in guaranteeing good quality seed and a vibrant crop.
-Our journey started from Bulechia community of Mumias east constituency where we trained farmers on the jerrycan bean storage technique.
-We then moved to Bahati youth group of Lumakanda where, besides training and disseminating the SAWBO video on fighting malaria, we spared time to talk to the youth and share videos on the jerrycan bean storage technique, which they readily implemented.
-We have always had pride downloading, sharing and watching the video with friends and family and confirm that indeed farmers have learned one of the most friendly seed storage techniques.
+Our journey started from the Bulechia community of Mumias East constituency where we trained farmers on the jerrycan bean storage technique.
+We then moved to the Bahati youth group of Lumakanda where, besides training and disseminating the SAWBO video on fighting malaria, we spared time to talk to the youth and share videos on the jerrycan bean storage technique, which they readily implemented.
+We have always had pride in downloading, sharing, and watching the video with friends and family and confirm that indeed farmers have learned one of the most friendly seed storage techniques.

 The team has always created time to share the educative video with its farmers’ network and encouraged them to implement the knowledge learned.
-That’s why, on behalf of the team, I take this opportunity to encourage all farmers and readers who took our advice and stored their beans and other grains in jerrycans to use it to plant their farms right away and give feedback on their farm progress as we continue to collaborate on other farming practices advanced by SAWBO.
+That’s why, on behalf of the team, I take this opportunity to encourage all farmers and readers who took our advice and stored their beans and other grains in jerrycans to use them to plant their farms right away and give feedback on their farm progress as we continue to collaborate on other farming practices advanced by SAWBO.
 I would love to mention that after planting your fields, your families can consume what shall be left because this storage technique ensures the grains are fit for human consumption.
 As we all know, there are no chemicals or preservatives added to the seed.

-We have also taken time to share this jerrycan bean storage technique on all our WhatsApp groups, encouraging farmers and other grain dealers to exercise the technique in storing grains set aside for seed, and even grains set aside for food which can be stored in larger containers.
+We have also taken time to share this jerrycan bean storage technique on all our WhatsApp groups, encouraging farmers and other grain dealers to exercise the technique in storing grains set aside for seed, and even grains set aside for food that can be stored in larger containers.
 To farmers and other grain dealers, “remember that if you’ve stored grains for food in a number of containers, don’t open several containers at the same time.
 Always ensure that your family has consumed the contents of the first open container before you open the second one.”

-In our culture farmers prefer to buy certified hybrid maize seed from Agro shops, but get other grains for planting from vendors on the open air markets.
-This includes Beans, bambara nuts, soy, millet, sorghum, peanuts, and sweet corn (yellow maize).
+In our culture farmers prefer to buy certified hybrid maize seed from Agro shops, but get other grains for planting from vendors on the open-air markets.
+This includes Beans, Bambara nuts, soy, millet, sorghum, peanuts, and sweet corn (yellow maize).
 I wish to remind farmers to get ready to prepare and store seed from their next harvest and save money they would have spent buying from local vendors.
 Farmers should also keep sharing and watching the animation video on the jerrycan bean storage technique found in several local East African dialects.
 All available dialects can be selected from the language list as indicated in the diagram to help them understand the technique.

 Ultimately, there are a number of quick reminders to both farmers and users of the jerrycan bean storage technique that include: